How Childhood Trauma Affects Adult Relationships

 growing up around unresolved grief or trauma

-Sometimes what affects a child most deeply is not only what happened, but what was consistently missing.
+Sometimes what affects a child most deeply is not only what happened, but what was consistently missing—safety, connection, emotional support, or belonging.

 The Nervous System Learns Relationship